Iowa’s Emergency Response Teams

-The Region IV Disaster Saw Team uses chainsaws to clear debris in the aftermath of severe storms, and is comprised of firefighters from volunteer agencies.
-The team is sponsored by Pottawattamie County Emergency Management and currently boasts approximately 60 members from throughout southwest Iowa.
+The Region IV Disaster Saw Team uses chainsaws to clear debris from the right-of-way to provide access for first responders immediately following the aftermath of a severe storm.
+The team is comprised of firefighters from volunteer agencies.
+The team is sponsored by Pottawattamie County Emergency Management and currently boasts approximately 60 members throughout southwest Iowa.

-The local county emergency management agency may request that Iowa Homeland Security and Emergency Management deploy the team to assist with their debris management when the need exceeds local capabilities.
+A local county emergency management agency may request deployment of the team through HSEMD to assist with initial debris management efforts when the need exceeds local capabilities.

 Membership on the saw team is competitive and location-dependent, and at present the team is not soliciting new members.
-If you have questions about the Region IV Disaster Saw Team you may email Pottawattamie County Emergency Management Director Doug Reed.
+If you have questions about the Region IV Disaster Saw Team you may contact the Pottawattamie County Emergency Management Director Doug Reed.

 Anyone interested in joining Iowa Task Force 1 should visit the IA-TF1 website.